 One of the absolute best grounding meditation techniques is Zen Walking (Kinhin).

 Kinhin is an excellent way to slow your mind and to feel stable.
 What you want to do is very slowly walk ten feet in one direction, while gazing down with your eyes open.
 Each step should be done mindfully and with intent.
 Focus on the precise movement of your legs and feet as you walk.
 The slower you go, the more grounded you will feel.

 Once you have walked ten feet one way, turn and repeat in the other direction.

-When you do this, you should get a powerful sense of the mind-body connection.
-You should feel as though your mind is directly connected to your body, like you are 100% aware of your actions (as opposed to when we are lost in thoughts and working on auto-pilot).
+When you do this, you should feel a powerful sense of mind-body connection.
+You should feel as though your mind is directly connected to your body, like you are 100% aware of your actions (as opposed to when you are lost in thoughts and working on auto-pilot).

 7: Stand still and take ten mindful breaths

 To finish, simply stand still and meditate on your breath for ten minutes.

 If you have followed this script properly, you will feel stable, calm, and relaxed but focused.
 This is what we mean when we talk about grounding.